Why Does My Cat's Tail Vibrate?

 Why do cats move their tails?

 While there are tailless cat breeds, these felines are at a disadvantage.
-Cats use their tails for various purposes, including balance, defense, sensing their environment and communication, among other uses.
+Cats use their tails for various purposes, including balance, defense, sensing their environment, and communication, among other uses.
 Without a tail, cats cannot carry out the same behaviors, although those without tails have learned to adapt in other ways.

 A cat's tail is important for various feline behaviors.
 These include the following:

 - Emotional state: a cat's tail is an important indicator of their emotional wellbeing.
 Relaxed tails often mean a relaxed cat, but this doesn't mean a straight tail means they are upset.
 They could be excited to see us or even simply feel a little cold.
+Additionally, a twitching tail might indicate mild irritation or curiosity, giving us further insight into their complex emotional world.

 - Balance: it is not only when pouncing that cats need to maintain their balance.
 Cats love to be at height, meaning it is especially important they keep their balance.
 Falling can lead to problems such as high-rise syndrome in cats, so using their tail to right themselves is very useful.
+Their tails act as a counterbalance when they leap from one spot to another, ensuring they land gracefully.

 - Mating: female cats will lift their tail when they are in heat.
 This is one of the ways they notify males of their willingness to mate.
 They will also use their tail to waft pheromones so it is easier for males to pick up on them.
+This tail posture is accompanied by a unique vocalization that further signals their readiness.

 - Marking: both male and female cats will also lift their tails to mark territory.
+This behavior is often observed when they rub their bodies against surfaces, depositing scent from glands located at the base of their tails.

 - Communication: especially for cat guardians, one of the most important uses of a cat's tail is to communicate with others.
+A cat with an upright, quivering tail might be showing affection or eagerness, especially toward their human companions.

 Excitement